jbcodeforce/jbcodeforce.github.io/docs/coding/testcontainer.md

 [Testcontainers](https://www.testcontainers.org/) is a Java library that supports JUnit tests, providing lightweight, throwaway instances that can run in Docker.

 The product quickstart documentation explains the basic practices.
-Below are some practices for the components I am using often.
+Below are some practices for the components I am often using.

 ## Test container with Kafka